 The risk of death per year allows us to see more details.
 This is the hazard curve, defined as the fraction that die in a given year of age out of all those that survive to that age.
-It has the following interesting shape when plotted versus age (Fig 9.4).
+It has the following interesting shape when plotted versus age (Fig 6.4).
 This data is for Sweden in 2012, and similar graphs are found across the world.
 Risk of death is high in the first year: The human life cycle begins with rapid growth of the embryo and formation of the bodies'

 systems, with attendant diseases and errors (birth defects), as well as delivery risks (preterm and pregnancy complications).
-Examples of early disease are mutations in the germline which cause rare congenital diseases (over 6000 genetic disorders that together account for mortality on the order of $10^{-3}$ in the first year).
+Examples of infant disease are mutations in the germline which cause rare congenital diseases (over 6000 genetic disorders that together account for mortality on the order of 10^{-3} in the first year).

 Then, risk of death drops to a minimum at childhood.
-With the teenage years, risk of death rises again, and plateaus in early adulthood.
+In the teenage years, risk of death rises again, and plateaus in early adulthood.
 In this plateau, hazard is dominated by extrinsic mortality:

 accidents, suicides and homicide, at a rate of about 3 out of 10,000 /year.
 Then, starting at age 30-40, risk of death begins to rises.
 Risk doubles about every 8 years.
 This exponential rise in hazard is called the Gompertz law.
-If we denote age by $\tau$ , the Gompertz law is
+If we denote age by τ , the Gompertz law is

-$h(\tau) \sim b e^{\alpha \tau}$ .
+$$h(\tau) \sim be^{\alpha \tau}$$

-The law was discovered by Benjamin Gompertz in 1825, a mathematician who found work computing life expectancy tables for lifeinsurance.
-If we separate mortality into intrinsic and extrinsic components, we can see that the exponential rise in intrinsic hazard begins already at age 15-20, as seen for US mortality statistics (Fig 9.5).
-Different regions and historical periods differ mainly in their extrinsic mortality.
-The Gompertz slope $\alpha$ is much more constant.
-Thus, hazard curves are often modeled by the Gompertz-Makeham law that adds extrinsic mortality extrinsic mortality rises slightly with age as seen in Fig 9.5, perhaps because accidents are more lethal, but less quickly than extrinsic mortality.
+The law was discovered by Benjamin Gompertz in 1825, a mathematician who found work computing life-expectancy tables for lifeinsurance.
+If we separate mortality into intrinsic and extrinsic components, we can see that the exponential rise in intrinsic hazard begins already at age 15-20, as seen for US mortality statistics (Fig 6.5).
+Different regions and historical periods differ mainly in their extrinsic mortality, and in the extent of childhood Figure 6.5 mortality (in past centuries and today in some regions about 20% childhood mortality and about 1% chance of mothers to die at childbirth).
+The Gompertz slope α is, however, much more constant across populations.
+Thus, hazard curves are often modeled by the Gompertz-Makeham law that adds extrinsic mortality extrinsic mortality rises slightly with age as seen in Fig 6.5, perhaps because accidents are more lethal.
+It rises much more slowly than extrinsic mortality.